PHYS477677/abwoc/abwoc/README.md

 ## Files and Scripts

-`xray_model.py` -- train or evaluate a model using the given dataset, model structure, and checkpoints
+`xray_model.py` &mdash; train or evaluate a model using the given dataset, model structure, and checkpoints

-`visualization.py` -- display solar images and show events at different scales
+`visualization.py` &mdash; display solar images and show events at different scales

 ### data_loading

-`fetch_aia.py` -- contains functions for searching and downloading AIA images based on wavelengths and event type
+`fetch_aia.py` &mdash; contains functions for searching and downloading AIA images based on wavelengths and event type

-`genimage.py` -- generates a simulated image of the Sun, optionally with an artificial event
+`genimage.py` &mdash; generates a simulated image of the Sun, optionally with an artificial event

-`reduce.py` -- contains functions which reduce the size of images, and store those as compressed files
+`reduce.py` &mdash; contains functions which reduce the size of images, and store those as compressed files